xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 ### OVA

-You can also export an OVA from VMware and import an OVA into Xen Orchestra.
+You can export an OVA from VMware and import an OVA into Xen Orchestra.

-An OVA is a big, single file using the standard Open Virtualization Format.
-The OVA contains an XML describing the metadata (VM name, description, etc.) and your disks in the VMDK format.
+An OVA is a large, single file that uses the standard Open Virtualization Format.
+It contains an XML file describing the metadata (such as VM name and description) and your disks in VMDK format.

 :::tip
+- Before starting the migration, make sure to stop the VM on the VMware side.
-To skip Windows activation if the system was already activated, collect info about the network cards used in the Windows VM (ipconfig /all) and use the same MAC address(es) when creating interfaces in XCP-ng.
+- To skip Windows activation if the system was already activated, gather information about the network cards used in the Windows VM (using `ipconfig /all`) and use the same MAC address(es) when creating interfaces in XCP-ng.

 :::

 :::warning